Apollo Guidance Computer

 The Apollo Guidance Computer (AGC) was a digital computer produced for the Apollo program that was installed on board each Apollo command module (CM) and Apollo Lunar Module (LM).
 The AGC provided computation and electronic interfaces for guidance, navigation, and control of the spacecraft.
-The AGC was the first computer based on silicon integrated circuits.
-The computer's performance was comparable to the first generation of home computers from the late 1970s, such as the Apple II, TRS-80, and Commodore PET.
+The AGC was the first computer based on silicon integrated circuits (ICs).
+The computer's performance was comparable to the first generation of home computers from the 1970s, such as the Kenbak-1, Apple II, TRS-80, and Commodore PET.
+At around 2 cuft in size, the AGC held 4,100 IC packages.

 The AGC has a 16-bit word length, with 15 data bits and one parity bit.
 Most of the software on the AGC is stored in a special read-only memory known as core rope memory, fashioned by weaving wires through and around magnetic cores, though a small amount of read/write core memory is available.